Semi-bandit Optimization in the Dispersed Setting: Introduction

-\paragraph{Explicit Comparison for Knapsack.} Next, we give an explicit comparison of the computational complexity for obtaining different types of feedback and the corresponding regret bounds for the family of algorithms introduced in \Cref{sec:knapsack}.
-This is a family of greedy algorithms for the knapsack problem with a single parameter $\rho$.
-The algorithm with parameter $\rho$ assigns the score $\sigma_\rho(i) = v_i / s_i^\rho$ to item $i$, where the value and size of item $i$ are $v_i$ and $s_i$, respectively.
-Then, the algorithm greedily selects items in decreasing order of their score until the knapsack is full.
+\itparagraph{Explicit Comparison for Knapsack.} To highlight the benefits of our new learning model and results applied to data-driven algorithm design, we give an explicit comparison of the computational complexity for obtaining different types of feedback and the corresponding regret bounds for the family of greedy knapsack algorithms introduced in \Cref{sec:knapsack}.
 In each round of the online game, the algorithm chooses a parameter $\rho$, a new knapsack instance with $n$ items arrives, and our goal is for the total value of items selected by the learner to be close to the total value of the best fixed parameter $\rho$ in hindsight.
-We compare our results to the best prior full-information and bandit feedback procedures for this problem.
+We compare our results to the best prior full-information and bandit feedback procedures.

-\textit{Full-information.} \citet{Balcan17:Dispersion} show that the exponentially weighted forecaster with full-information feedback achieves a regret bound of $\tilde O(n^2\sqrt{T})$.
+\begin{itemize}[nosep, leftmargin=*] \item \textit{Full-information.} \citet{Balcan17:Dispersion} show that the exponentially weighted forecaster with full-information feedback achieves a regret bound of $\tilde O(n^2\sqrt{T})$.
 Our tighter analysis improves the bound to $\tilde O(\sqrt{T})$.
-Obtaining full-information feedback involves running the greedy algorithm $O(n^2)$ times per round, each costing $O(n \log n)$ time, leading to a total cost of $O(n^3 \log n)$ per round.

-\textit{Bandit Feedback.} The discretization-based bandit algorithm of \citet{Balcan17:Dispersion} achieves a regret bound of $\tilde O(T^{2/3}n^2)$, but only requires a single run of the greedy algorithm per round, costing $O(n \log n)$ time.

-\textit{Semi-bandit Feedback.} Finally, in this paper we give an algorithm whose regret is bounded by $\tilde O(n\sqrt{T})$ using semi-bandit feedback obtainable in time $O(n \log n)$ per round.
-Note that our algorithm is as efficient as the bandit-feedback algorithm, yet achieves essentially the same regret bound as the full-information algorithm.
+Obtaining full-information feedback has a total cost of $O(n^3 \log n)$ time per round. \item \textit{Bandit Feedback.} The discretization-based bandit algorithm of \citet{Balcan17:Dispersion} has regret $\tilde O(T^{2/3}n^2)$, but only requires $O(n \log n)$ time per round. \item \textit{Semi-bandit Feedback.} In this paper we give an algorithm whose regret is $\tilde O(n\sqrt{T})$ using semi-bandit feedback obtainable in time $O(n \log n)$ per round.
+Note that our algorithm is as efficient as the bandit-feedback algorithm, yet its regret is only larger by a factor of $n$ \end{itemize}